NativeScript/nativescript-cli/packages/nativescript-angular-sdk/README.md

 ### Config

-Open `src/package.json` and add the config for the `kinvey-nativescript-plugin`:
+Open `src/package.json` and add this:

 ```json
 {